Will Creditors make you Bankrupt?

 Given this they usually have a better chance of getting their money back using other methods.
 These may include issuing a CCJ against you and then applying for an Attachment of Earnings or a Charge against your property.

-If you owe money to an individual or trade creditor they might petition for your bankruptcy.
-The rational for this is likely to be more to cause you inconvenience rather than to collect the debt owed.
+If you owe money to an individual or trade creditor they might petition for your bankruptcy to cause you inconvenience rather than to collect their debt.

 Is it more likely you will be Made Bankrupt if you are a Home Owner?

-If you are a home owner it is still extremely unlikely that one of your creditors will apply to make you bankrupt.
-The reason for this is that even then there is still little chance that their debt would be repaid unless there is significant equity in your property.
+If you are a home owner it is still extremely unlikely that one of your creditors will try to make you bankrupt.
+The reason is that even then there is still little chance that their debt would be repaid unless there is significant equity in your property.

 This is because any cash released from your property will not simply be paid to the creditor who made you bankrupt.
-Their costs would be paid but then the Official Receiver’s fees would be taken.
+Their costs would be paid but then the Official Receiver (or Trustee in Bankruptcy) fees would be taken.
 These could total £1000s.

 After this any cash remaining is shared between all your creditors.
 This makes the likelihood of the petitioning creditor actually recovering all of their debt very small.